Looking for information about your firm's panel status?

 LendInvest

-conveyancing panel and scheduled to complete a purchase shortly.
-My file does not contain a Mortgage Deed for the client to sign.
+conveyancing panel and due to complete a purchase within the next week.
+I dont have a Legal Charge for the client to sign.

 to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has an individual section for banks to enumerate who to contact to obtain standard documents.
+The CML Handbook includes an individual question for banks to reveal who to contact to obtain standard documents.

 LendInvest in their Part 2’s state: